All Episodes

 Right.

-He wouldn't have he wouldn't have appointed him.
+He wouldn't have, he wouldn't have appointed him.

 Because he didn't know these things.

-He was dealing with a unique set of circumstances around President Trump.
+He was dealing with a unique set of circumstances around President Trump, and that's why he made the decision.

 The problem with this is that everybody knew that there was a relationship with Epstein in the past.

-What I'm saying is is if you didn't agree with their interests and you weren't in alignment with their agenda, you wouldn't be sitting in that chair.
+What I'm saying is, is if you didn't agree with their interests and you weren't in alignment with their agenda, you wouldn't be sitting in that chair.

 You've already been groomed and schooled.

-So remember the people asking the questions, they've been institutionally groomed through their sort of Ivy League in your case, or Oxbridge schools.
+So remember, the people asking the questions, they've been institutionally groomed through their sort of Ivy League in your case, or Oxbridge schools.

-Where if you're sort of like a MAGA populist or if you're a sort of left-wing anti-establishment person, you're thinking, hold on a minute, how do we get anywhere?
+How is it we get past the turgidness of this moment now, the literal moment we're in, where if you're sort of like a MAGA populist or if you're a sort of left-wing anti-establishment person, you're thinking, hold a minute, how do we get anywhere?

 How do we do anything?